 Unhelpful States of Mind

-Unhelpful states (and habits) of mind include greed, hatred, and ignorance.
+Unhelpful states (and habits) of heart and mind include greed, hatred, and ignorance.
 These unhelpful ways of thinking and feeling lead to stress.
-Moreover, they can result in speech and action that is harmful.
+Moreover, they can lead you to say and do things that are harmful.

-Each person's mind has the potential for many different states, ranging from happiness, joy, peace, generosity, openness, and love to sorrow, grief, stress, greed, aversion, and hatred.
-According to the psychology of Mindfulness-Based Stress Reduction (MBSR), the more you experience a state, the more it becomes a habit of mind.
+Each person's mind has the potential for many different states, ranging from happiness, peace, generosity, openness, and love to sadness, stress, greed, and hatred.
+According to neuroscience (the science of brains), the more you experience a feeling or way of thinking, the more it becomes a habit of mind (a heartset or mindset).
 This is an aspect of something called "neuroplasticity."
-You can change your brain, and potential mind states are like seeds that can be nurtured or neglected.
+You can change your brain, and potential heart and mind states are like seeds that can be nurtured or neglected.

 A presentation by Clay McLeod

 To be mindful and kind when communicating,